Provisional tic disorder

 Tic - transient tic disorder

-The cause of transient tic disorder can be physical or mental (psychological).
+The cause of provisional tic disorder can be physical or mental (psychological).
 It may be a mild form of Tourette syndrome.

 The child may have facial tics or tics involving movement of the arms, legs, or other areas.